mit-crpg/OpenMOC/docs/source/usersguide/install.rst

 Installs OpenMOC to an explicitly defined directory.
 This options is generally not useful unless your directory is included in your :envvar:`PYTHONPATH` such that you can import ``openmoc`` into your Python scripts.

-.. option:: --cc=<gcc,icpc,bgxlc>
+.. option:: --cc=<gcc,icpc,clang,bgxlc>

 Sets the C++ compiler for the main ``openmoc`` module.
-Presently, GNU's gcc_, Intel's icpc_ and IBM's bgxlc_ are all configured if the path to the binary is pointed to by by the :envvar:`PATH` environment variable.
+Presently, GNU's gcc_, Intel's icpc_, Apple's clang_ and IBM's bgxlc_ are all configured if the path to the binary is pointed to by by the :envvar:`PATH` environment variable.
 The default setting is the :program:`gcc` compiler.

 .. option:: --fp=<single,double>